MarcusWentz/Foundry-Fe/README.md

 ## SimpleStore.Fe

-Here is a simple Fe contract called `SimpleStore.Fe`, which is stored within the `Fe_contracts` directory.
-Make sure to put all of your `.Fe` files in the `Fe_contracts` directory so that the Fe compiler knows where to look when compiling.
+Here is a simple Fe contract called `SimpleStore.Fe`, which is stored within the `fe_contracts` directory.
+Make sure to put all of your `.fe` files in the `fe_contracts` directory so that the Fe compiler knows where to look when compiling.

 ```rust
 contract SimpleStore {